Zyreal/FinalProject/README.txt

 	3. house.c -> House activities
 	4. hunter.c -> Contains hunter data and activities
 	5. logger.c -> Used for logging activities/behaviour
-	6. main.c -> Used for testing
+	6. main.c -> Initializes program, and asks for user input.
 	7. room.c -> Contains rooms
-	8. utils.c -> Contains ghost representation
+	8. utils.c -> Contains random number generator and functions to turn enum types to strings
-	9. Makefile -> Used for compilation and linking
+	9. Makefile -> Used for compilation and cleaning
 	10. README.txt
-	11. evidence.c ->
+	11. evidence.c -> Contains functions manipulating evidence

 PROGRAM'S PURPOSE:
 	- A communcation simulation
 	- Four hunters, each with a single device to take readings of evidence from a room
 	- A ghost, wandering around and leaving evidence for hunters to find
-	- When a hunter is in a room with a ghost, their fear level goes from 0 to 100
+	- When a hunter is in a room with a ghost, their fear level goes from 0 to 10
+	- If a hunter is not in a room with a ghost, their boredom level goes from 0 to 100
+	- If a ghost is not in a room with a hunter, their boredom level goes from 0 to 100
-	- When their fear reaches 100, they run away
+	- When their fear or boredom reaches its max, they run away

 HOW TO COMPILE:
 	---> Type 'make' into the terminal

-	    THE LONG WAY:
-		    Type ---> gcc -Wall -Werror -o fp main.c hunter.c logger.c utils.c room.c ghost.c

 HOW TO RUN:
 	--> Type './fp'

 Use of Generative AI: NONE